dfastje/LaptopSetup/UbuntuSetup_Anbox.md

 What I did to get it working on Ubuntu 18.4.3

+### Installing Andbox
 ```
 sudo apt update
 sudo apt upgrade
 snap install --devmode --beta anbox
 ```
 This installed anbox, but it would crash on startup.

+### Troubleshooting Andbox
 Found several bug docs on similar issues, but this is the one that solved my problem (https://github.com/anbox/anbox/issues/364).
   Note that I toggled back and forth between the beta and edge branches.